 A rule set is an array of rules.
 Rule sets are held within a meter as entries in an array of rule sets.
-One member of this array is the CURRENT RULE SET, in that it is the one which is currently being used by the meter to classify incoming packets.

-Rule set 1 is built in to the meter and cannot be changed.
+Rule set 1 (the first entry in the rule set table) is built-in to the meter and cannot be changed.
 It is run when the meter is started up, and provides a very coarse reporting granularity; it is mainly useful for verifying that the meter is running, before a 'useful' rule set is downloaded to it.

-If the meter is instructed to use rule set 0, it will cease measuring; all packets will be ignored until another (non-zero) rule set is made current.
+A meter also maintains an array of 'tasks', which specify what rule sets the meter is running.
+Each task has a 'current' rule set (the one which it normally uses), and a 'standby' rule set (which will be used when the overall traffic level is unusually high).
+If a task is instructed to use rule set 0, it will cease measuring; all packets will be ignored until another (non-zero) rule set is made current.